renish-shah/MixTape/README.md

 - changes-json-file: mixtape-changes.json (also, this file is self explanatory)
 - output-json-file : mixtape-output.json - you might have to format the json file after it is created depending on editor or you can just copy-paste file to jsonlint.com and validate.

-4. Run using: "java -jar ../mixTape.jar mixtape-data.json mixtape-changes.json output.json"
+4. Run using: "java -jar mixTape.jar mixtape-data.json mixtape-changes.json output.json"
 Output:
 Parsing Src file: resources/mixtape-data.json
 Parsing Changes file: resources/mixtape-changes.json